Abstract

 conducting valuable research, highlighting the challenge of coordinating review by

-institutions, which are not necessarily used to doing this together.”
-They also
+between 3 institutions, which are not necessarily used to doing this

-students’ inability to pay for costly research expenses upfront, and researchers
+challenges included graduate students’ inability to pay for costly research expenses

-being limited in how much student assistance they had due to students’ limitations on
+upfront, and researchers being limited in how much student assistance they had due to

-contracted work hours.
-Other interviewees expressed difficulties collaborating across
+students’ limitations on contracted work hours.
+Other interviewees expressed

-universities in terms of research protocols, budgets, and policies.
+difficulties collaborating across universities in terms of research protocols,

 The participants also highlighted some positive models of institutional support for